emerge-ehri/fhir-specification/docs/source/artifacts/service_request.rst

 (todo LB)

-.. sidebar:: Artifact
+.. sidebar:: Discussions

-    * Type: Profile
-    * Spec: |service-request-prof|
+   | :ref:`issue-test-information`

 The service request contains the information about the requested and performed services.